 - The Authority submits a proposed budget to the City Manager.
 After review and approval, the City Manager submits a recommended operating budget to the City Commission.
 The budget is legally adopted through a City Commission resolution prior to the beginning of the budgetary year for the Authority's funds. - The budget is adopted on a basis consistent with generally accepted accounting principles.
 Budgeted amounts are as originally adopted or amended by the City Commission during the year.
 Individual amendments were not material in relation to the original appropriations.

-For the year ended June 30, 2022, the Authority's general fund expenditures were within budget.
+For the year ended June 30, 2023, the Authority incurred general fund expenditures in excess of the amounts appropriated for community development of \$390.

 2. POOLED CASH AND INVESTMENTS